thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 In some plugin types, this `prepare` command can help you.
 For example, assume that you want to implement a plugin for APT, and want to run `apt-get update` always before calling the `install` command.
-In this example, the `prepare` command is the right place to write `apt-get update`.
+In this example, the `prepare` command is the right place to invoke `apt-get update`.

 ## Finalize